Conway's Game of Life Simulator

 Rules

-• The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
+- The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).

-• 1.
-Any live cell with two or three live neighbours survives.
+- 1. Birth (B3): Any dead cell with exactly three live neighbours becomes a live cell.

-• 2.
-Any dead cell with three live neighbours becomes a live cell.
+- 2. Survival (S23): Any live cell with two or three live neighbours survives.

 What is Conway's Game of Life?